shbozz/locals/README.md

   * if the user interacts with a post, it will be shared
   * posts can be saved

-The app is in Alpha (not ready for use), so all of the code is on the [dev](https://github.com/shbozz/locals/tree/dev) branch
+The app is in Alpha (not ready for use), so all of the code is on the [dev](https://github.com/shbozz/locals/tree/dev-flutter) branches